bytefish/bytefish.de/pages/notes.md

 [TOC]

+## 2025-07-06: How it all started ##

+This page started in 2003 as a way to share my poems with the world.
+It was a time full of beautiful self-pity, and not knowing what to do with my life… basically the whole range of first-world problems.

+Please never use the Wayback Machine!

+Did you know why I started this page more than 22 years ago?
+Because I wanted to learn PHP!
+And in the past 20 years I’ve learnt so many programming languages, but I’ve never learnt PHP.
+Maybe this is the year I am finally learning PHP!

+One can dream, right?

 ## 2025-07-06: The Microsoft Copilot Distortion Bubble ##

 The Microsoft Build 2025 conference was all about AI and how it improves productivity.
 So it’s interesting to see Microsoft dogfooding Copilot in their `dotnet/aspnetcore` and `dotnet/runtime` repositories: